K02D/regenerate-embeddings/README.md

 # regenerate-embeddings

-GitHub Action to regenerate OpenAI word embeddings on every push and store them in Supabase
+GitHub Action to regenerate OpenAI word embeddings and store them in a Supabase vector store via LangChain

 ## Inputs